Anastrepha suspensa: Interactions with humans

 Historically, adult A. suspensa are considered the most serious fruit fly pests tropical fruit fly pests.
 Due to their large array of host fruits ranging from guava to oranges, the economic damage is expansive.
 A. suspensa are believed to be highly invasive due their potential to their broad native range and strong ability to adapt to different environments.
 These interactions are amplified by the high likelihood of entry into different countries through legal and illegal means.
-A. suspensa are also difficult to detect and to control without causing expansive damage, making them very costly combat.
+A. suspensa are also difficult to detect and to control without causing expansive damage, making them very costly to combat.
 In order to inhibit the spread of the flies, many countries like Bermuda, Brazil, China, Colombia, Japan, New Zealand, the Philippines, Thailand, and the United States have adopted strict protocols to maintain fly-free zones when importing fruit.